 To make your taco meat, brown the meat over medium-high heat on a large skillet, about 6-8 minutes or until no more pink is showing and meat is crumbly.

 Add 2 tablespoons of your homemade taco seasoning and 1/2 cup water.
 Stir to coat, reduce heat to medium, stir occasionally until water is reduced to a saucy coat on the meat.
 Serve immediately.

 That is how you use homemade taco seasoning to make basic taco meat but you can use it tons of other ways.
-You can dry rub it on chicken for a flavorful dinner, make it into nachos like my Black Bean Nachos Recipe, coat it on Oven Baked Shrimp for tacos, sprinkle it over some roasted potatoes or fries for a yummy side dish!
+You can dry rub it on chicken for a flavorful dinner, make it into nachos like my Black Bean Nachos Recipe, coat it on Oven Baked Shrimp for tacos, use it on my Skillet Taco Chicken Recipe, or my Easy Chicken Tacos, sprinkle it over some roasted potatoes or fries for a yummy side dish!

 But if you are making some delicious tacos here are some great side dish ideas to serve with them:

 - Add all the spices to a small bowl or jar.
 Mix to combine, store in an airtight container.

 To make classic ground beef tacos (or any meat) for every 1 pound of ground meat you will need 2 tablespoons of the Homemade Taco Seasoning (2 tablespoons is equivelent to 1 packet).